FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Tag Source

-A Resource or Provider-defined construct for grouping resources and/or other Provider-defined constructs.
+A Resource or Provider-defined construct for grouping resources and/or other Provider-defined construct that a Tag can be assigned to.